 Faced with the emotional vacuum and lack of affection, children often feel unprotected.
-This causes them to be scared when interacting with other people.
+According to psychology experts at Centre Londres, this causes them to be scared when interacting with other people.

 As they do not feel safe and constantly fear for their physical well-being, they are always on the defensive and very alert to what happens in their environment.
 Therefore, distrust is a clear sign that something is not going well.